langchain-ai/langchain-ibm/libs/ibm/README.md

 - Depending on the region of your provisioned service instance, use one of the urls described [here](https://ibm.github.io/watsonx-ai-python-sdk/setup_cloud.html#authentication).
 - You need to specify the model you want to use for inferencing through `model_id`.
 You can find the list of available models [here](https://ibm.github.io/watsonx-ai-python-sdk/fm_model.html#ibm_watsonx_ai.foundation_models.utils.enums.ModelTypes).

-Alternatively for all class you can use Cloud Pak for Data credentials.
+Alternatively for all classes you can use Cloud Pak for Data credentials.
 For more details, refer to IBM's [documentation](https://ibm.github.io/watsonx-ai-python-sdk/setup_cpd.html).

 ```python
 from langchain_ibm import ChatWatsonx